angular/angular/CONTRIBUTING.md

 We require a minimal reproduction to save maintainers' time and ultimately be able to fix more bugs.
 Often, developers find coding problems themselves while preparing a minimal reproduction.
-We understand that sometimes it might be hard to extract essential bits of code from a larger codebase but we really need to isolate the problem before we can fix it.
+We understand that sometimes it might be hard to extract essential bits of code from a larger codebase, but we really need to isolate the problem before we can fix it.

 Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.